exercism/bash/exercises/hello-world/README.md

 ## Installation

-As I said above, if you are on a unix-like OS (Mac OS X, Linux, Solaris, etc), you probably already have bash.
+As mentioned above, if you are on a unix-like OS (Mac OS X, Linux, Solaris, etc), you probably already have bash.

 ## Testing